What to Eat—and What to Skip—When It Comes to Takeout Food

 Thai fried rice is nearly as oil-soaked as its Chinese counterpart.
 The more low-quality fat you have on your plate, the more flab will find up stuck to your frame.
 Skip it and fill up your plate with an order of veggies instead.

-Ordering Pad Thai is a safe bet, and better yet it pretty much on every Thai menu in America.
-An average portion of this popular noodle entrée can be 600 calories, but it's usually very low in saturated fat, making it a pretty good option in takeout land.
+Ordering Pad Thai is a safe bet, and better yet, it's pretty much on every Thai menu in America.
+An average portion of this popular noodle entrée is usually very low in saturated fat, making it a pretty good option in takeout land.
 Another great entrée option?
-Curry!
-Thai curries, regardless of color, are based on coconut milk.
-While high in saturated fat, most of that comes from lauric acid, which has been shown in more than 60 studies to decrease the risk of cardiovascular disease.
-Pick a lean protein like shrimp or chicken, and this makes for a healthier option than many of the noodle-based dishes.
+Well, keeping in mind what Paul always does, she says it's best to "order a protein and vegetable-based meal," like chicken and broccoli with peanut sauce.
+And go ahead and even order some curry, too.
+See, Thai curries, regardless of color, are based on coconut milk.
+Coconut milk is higher in fat, so you'll end up feeling fuller for longer.

-Pla la-what?!
-When it comes to Thai food, the word "pla," should make you say "blah!"
-It basically means "deep-fried."
-To make the dish, chefs bathe snapper in a wok of hot, bubbling oil.
+When it comes to Thai food, be cautious about fish dishes.
+Many of them are deep-fried, just like this dish.
+To make this white fish meal, chefs bathe snapper in a wok of hot, bubbling oil.
 Eat the whole thing with rice and the meal tops out around 900 calories.
 Skip it to stay slim.